Robotics-Research-Group-KUL/crospi_core/README.md

 - Add Input and Output handlers.
 - Create simrobot node to easily transition between simulation and real robot in the future.
 - Implement services for configuration
-- Automatically deactivate node when exit monitor is triggered
-- Implement observers of monitors (etasl mechanism) to publish the events properly
+- Implement a service to access the etasl_console()